apnadkarni/blt/doc/comboentry.rst

     focus highlight is drawn around the widget.
 The default is "2".

   **-icon** *imageName*
-    Specifies an image to be displayed as an icon on the left of the text in *pathName*.  *ImageName* is the name of an Tk photo or BLT picture.
+    Specifies an image to be displayed as an icon to the left of the text.
+    *ImageName* is the name of an Tk photo or BLT picture.
 If *imageName* is "", no icon is displayed.
 The default is "".

   **-iconvariable** *varName*
     Specifies the name of a global TCL variable that will be set to the